agra1992/Todo-MEAN-App/README.md

     js-bson: Failed to load c++ bson extension, using pure JS version

 Don't worry about this; the code will still work.

-<h3>Have fun!</h3>

-If you have any questions, feel free to leave a comment and I will try to help if I can!